Temporary Inspection Procedures during COVID-19

 How do I get a permit?

 Permit applications can be found in our Document Center.
+Please click on the link and do not use the search option when looking for the General Permit Application.
 For more information regarding obtaining a permit, please contact the Community Improvement Department at 727-343-4192.

 Permits are issued by the Community Improvement Department, which is located at 6940 Hibiscus Avenue South, South Pasadena, FL 33707.
 The permit office is open Monday through Friday from 7:30 a.m. to 3:30 p.m.
 Please note permits are only issued until 3:00 p.m.
 You may contact us by calling the office at (727) 343-4192.
 On some simple jobs, a permit may be obtained during the first visit.
 However, in most circumstances, more time will be needed to review the plans in detail prior to issuing any permits.